-Passive acoustic monitoring was conducted in the Navy's Southern California Range Complex from June 2015 to April 2016 to detect marine mammal and anthropogenic sounds.
+Passive acoustic monitoring was conducted in the Navy's Southern California Range Complex from April 2016 to June 2017 to detect marine mammal and anthropogenic sounds.
 High-frequency Acoustic Recording Packages (HARPs) recorded sounds between 10 Hz and 100 kHz at three locations: west of San Clemente Island (1,000 m depth, site H), southwest of San Clemente Island (1200 m depth, site N), and west of La Jolla, California (500 m depth, site P).
+In addition, an array of 9 HARPs was deployed in the San Diego Trough, during the fall of 2017, to track baleen whale calls.

 While a typical southern California marine mammal assemblage is consistently detected in these recordings (Hildebrand et al., 2012), only a select sub-set of species including blue whales, fin whales, and beaked whales were analyzed for this report.
+The low-frequency ambient soundscape and the presence of Mid-Frequency Active (MFA) sonar and explosions were also analyzed.